Inhumans: Encounter with the Progenitors

 Medusa banishes Maximus into an inter-dimensional prison, then with Crystal, Black Bolt, Flint, Gorgon, and Captain Swain are guided by Noh-Varr to the former Kree throne-world of Hala to discover the origins of Terrigen and offer a future to their doomed people.
 During the trip they learn Maximus and Black Bolt had switched bodies, so Black Bolt was actually banished.
 To further complicate matters, Medusa runs her hand through her powerful hair only to pull a large clump out with it, forcing her to announce to her crew that she is dying.
 It is soon apparent that Medusa's decision to destroy the Terrigen Cloud is afflicting her.
 She did what she had to save the mutant race, but in doing so she had doomed the future of her people.
 Because Medusa had pressed the button, that act had the consequence of gradually draining the life energies from her.
 Akin to dying of a broken heart, Medusa had acted to end a cultural heritage that had lasted millennia and her body has essentially chosen to end with it.
 Her only hope now is to find the secrets of Terrigen and bring a new source of it back to their people, so she too can be revitalized.

 The Inhumans and Noh-Varr discover info on the Primagen which was used by the Progenitors to create the Kree and what the Terrigen derives from.
 When the Inhumans obtain the Primagen from the Progenitors' World Farm and Gorgon buys his fellow Inhumans time to get away, Maximus takes a sample of the Primagen and has a vision where the Progenitors attack Earth in retaliation for the theft of the Primagen.
 While on the Astral Plane with Black Bolt, Medusa and Black Bolt agreed to continue as partners and not lovers.
 When Medusa takes the Primagen, it restores her hair and health while also causing a backlash in the attacking Progenitor to destroy the approaching Progenitors causing the Ordinator-Class Progenitors that saw the attack from the World Farm to spare Earth from their invasion.

 Establishing New Arctilan

-Following their return from the Progenitors' World Farm, members of the former Inhuman Royal Family and their allies settled on the Moon, where Marvel Boy created by using Kree technology from his native universe, a pocket atmosphere that surrounds the Leibnitz crater which was dubbed the Gray Area of the Moon.
-Inside the crater, Flint used both Moon rock and his own body crystal to build New Arctilan the Inhumans' new base.
+Following their return from the Progenitors' World Farm, members of the former Inhuman Royal Family and their allies settled on the Moon where Marvel Boy created, by using Kree technology from his native universe, a pocket atmosphere that surrounds the Leibnitz crater.
+The now occupied Leibnitz crater was dubbed the Gray Area of the Moon.
+Inside the crater, Flint used both Moon rock and his own body crystal to build New Arctilan, the Inhumans' new base.